rathaumons/pyppbox/docs/examples/example_11.rst

 Example 11: Train a classifier using a supported reider
 =======================================================

-- **Description**: Use the standalone :func:`trainReIDClassifier()` to train and save a classifier .PKL file with a supported reider.
+- **Description**: Use the standalone :func:`~pyppbox.standalone.trainReIDClassifier` to train and save a classifier .PKL file with a supported reider.
 - **Featuring**:
-   - :py:meth:`trainReIDClassifier` | :py:meth:`pyppbox.standalone.trainReIDClassifier`
+   - :py:func:`~pyppbox.standalone.trainReIDClassifier`

 ℹ️ **Source code and input file(s)** -> `{pyppbox repo}/examples`_